U. S. Naval Air

 Douglas SBD Dauntless (1940-1944) Curtiss SB2C Helldiver(1943-1945)

-Originally, fighters, scout-bombers, and torpedo planes were assigned in equal numbers to a carrier.
+Originally, fighters, scouts, dive bombers, and torpedo planes were assigned in equal numbers to a carrier.
 This did not allow sufficient fighters to both cover the bombers in an attack and to provide defensive combat air patrols over the carriers.
 The number of fighters assigned to carriers was doubled after the Battle of the Coral Sea and tripled after Midway as understanding of carrier's place in the war was revealed.

 The Grumman F4F Wildcat is best remembered as the parent of the F6F Hellcat which did outperform the Zero and was the premier navy fighter for the second half of the Pacific War, the winning half.
 The Vought F4U Corsair replaced the Grumman Hellcat only in the final weeks of the war where its greater speed alone was the requirement to intercept Kamikazes.